brexhq/prompt-engineering/README.md

 Transformers are highly parallelizable, efficient to train, and produce astounding results.
-A downside to transformers is that they have a fixed input and output size – the context window – and resource requirements increase quadratically with the size of this window[^3].
+A downside to transformers is that they have a fixed input and output size – the context window – and computation increases quadratically with the size of this window (in some cases, memory does as well!) [^3].

 Transformers are not the end of the road, but the vast majority of recent improvements in natural language processing have involved them.
 There is still